craftcms/docs/docs/commerce/1.x/docs/state-model.md

 The states’s ISO code (required).

 ### country
-The [Country Model](country-model.md) of the country this state belongs to (required).
+The [Country model](country-model.md) of the country this state belongs to (required).

 ### countryId
 The record ID of the country this state belongs to (required).

 ### cpEditUrl
-A url to edit this state in the control panel.
+A URL to edit this state in the Control Panel.